 Withdrawal from participation may necessitate a delay in readmission.
-Also, if participation in this program is the result of involvement with the criminal justice system, the person's legal status may be jeopardized by withdrawal from court, probation, or parole permission.
-The people served should make certain of their individual situations before withdrawing.
+Also, if participation in this program is the result of involvement with the criminal justice system, the person's legal status may be jeopardized by withdrawal with court, probation, or parole permission.
+Persons served should make certain of their individual situations before withdrawing.